Survicate/survicate-android-sdk/README.md

 ```

 ### Displaying Surveys
-Survicate gives you the ability to display targeted surveys to your users within your app in a simple, easy, and fast way.
+Survicate lets you easily display targeted surveys to users directly within your app.
 In the Survicate Panel you can choose criteria that your users have to meet in order for the surveys to appear.
-The users matching the conditions will see the survey automatically.
-You can set the criteria to be custom user attributes or user events you created.

 Available conditions:
 - Screen